New St. Louis police chief announced

 Tracy has said he would step down as chief in Wilmington regardless of whether he was selected as St. Louis’ next top cop.

-Tracy took the podium at the press conference, listing his experience working in New York and Chicago police departments before he took over as chief in Wilmington.
+At the press conference, Tracy listed his experience working at the New York and Chicago police departments before he took over as chief in Wilmington.
 He said the city there was dubbed “Murdertown, USA” by Newsweek, and later was heralded as going from “Murdertown to Turnaround Town.”

+"But I certainly will address them.
+I'm going to meet with my command staff.
+Today, I'm going to meet with officers, I'm going to be meeting with the unions.
+And I'm going to get some feedback to see exactly what their concerns are."

+Following Tracy's introduction, Gardner tweeted: "I’d like to personally congratulate Chief Robert Tracy.
+My office and I look forward to working together to make our city safer and more just for all who live here."

-He was selected from four finalists from a nationwide search for the new chief.
-Deputy Chief Melron Kelly of the Columbia, South Carolina Police Department withdrew from the running.
+The Department of Personnel said 42 people applied for the police chief position following a national search.
+Tracy was one of four finalists including Deputy Chief Melron Kelly of the Columbia, South Carolina Police Department withdrew from the running.

 Finalist Larry Boone recently retired as the Norfolk, Virginia, police chief in April.
 In an interview with 13 NewsNow in Virginia, Boone said gun violence definitely played a role in his decision to end his tenure as chief.